zlhshn/shopping-page/README.md

 ## Description

-In this project, I directed the adding and editing operations between different pages with the react router.
-I also worked on operations such as deleting, increasing and decreasing the number of products on the product list page.
+This project is a multi-page web application.
+Addition and editing operations between pages were managed with react router.
+Additionally, operations such as deleting, increasing and decreasing products on the product list page were also worked on.

 ##  Live Link of the Project